oxidrive/oxidrive/CONTRIBUTING.md

 ## End-to-End Tests

-Oxidrive inclues a suite of UI tests that verify some of the core UX flows from the end-user's pespective.
+Oxidrive inclues a suite of UI tests that verify some of the core UX flows from the end-user's perspective.
 The test suite is implemented with [Playwright] and is located in the [e2e](e2e) folder.
-It requiers [NodeJS] 20 and related NPM CLI installed.
+It requires [NodeJS] 20 and related NPM CLI installed.

 To set Playwright up the first time, run `just e2e/setup`.
 This will install the required NPM packages and download the browsers that will execute the tests.